Pradeep Ranganathan: Early life

 Pradeep studied at SSN College of Engineering.
-He began his career by making several short films, including Whatsapp Kadhal (2015) and used to multitask by doing acting, editing and directing.
+He began his career by making several short films, including Whatsapp Kadhal (2014) and used to multitask by doing acting, editing and directing.

 Career

 Pradeep received his first feature film directorial debut opportunity from Ravi Mohan and Vels International, who were impressed after watching some of his short films.
 The film's title, which was revealed to be Comali (2019), also starred Kajal Aggarwal and the film became a commercial success at the box office.
 Pradeep also eventually made a cameo appearance during the climax portion of Comali.
 However, Pradeep was the subject of controversy before the theatrical release of Comali as Rajinikanth's fans demanded the film to be boycotted due to the depiction of the flashback of Rajinikanth where he promised to enter politics in 1996 being mentioned in a portion of the film trailer.
 It was also a major talking point and highlight in the trailer of the film.
 The scene was subsequently removed from the film following the backlash.

 Pradeep's second directorial venture, Love Today (2022), was based on his short film App(a) Lock and was a modest small budgeted theatrical release in Tamil Nadu.
 However, upon release, it became an instant blockbuster and surpassed expectations.
 Pradeep rose to prominence and became an overnight sensation with Love Today.
 He also made his full-fledged acting debut with the film, playing one of the leads.
 He later revealed that the film reflects and relates to everyone, as everyone would have faced these situations in their life.
+The film became a major box office success, grossing over ₹100 crore as did his next two feature films Dragon and Dude (both 2025).
+However, his 2026 release Love Insurance Kompany was a box office failure, breaking his success streak.
+On 6 July, Pradeep launched his own production house, PR Show.